sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 Slide 5: Your Advice Response - Switch back to YOUR character voice and give gentle, supportive advice

-Required Grammar:
+!!! note
     - Should (2x minimum): "You should try this approach"
     - Could/Might (1x each): "You could consider...
 This might help"
     - Still/yet/already: "You haven't tried this yet, but you've already shown strength"
     - Agreement pattern: "I understand your concern - so would anyone in your situation"

-### SEGMENT 3: Case #2 - Moderate Problem (2-4 minutes)
+### SEGMENT 3: Case #2 - Moderate Problem (2 minutes)

 Slide 6: Case Introduction - Present character photo/image, character name and relationship to universe, labeled as "Relationship Conflicts."